softwaredoug/attend/README.md

 attend worklog week
 ```

-## Knows issues

-* Idle time does not always account for when your Mac goes to sleep

 ## Install

 ```
 brew tap softwaredoug/attend
 brew install attend
 ```

+## Known issues

+* Idle time does not always account for when your Mac goes to sleep